umustdye/Book-Worms/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
+ >   * Input:
- >   * Input: User Information(Account Name, Account Password), Library Item Information(Book/CD/DVD Title, Book/CD/DVD Quantity on Hand, Book/CD/DVD Genre/Sub-genre, Item Type), Library Item Changes(Add/Edit/Remove Item)
+ >      * User Information (Account Name, Account Password)
+ >      * Library Item Information (Book/CD/DVD Title, Book/CD/DVD Quantity on Hand, Book/CD/DVD Genre/Sub-genre, Item Type)
+ >      * Library Item Changes (Add/Edit/Remove Item)
+ >   * Output:
- >   * Output: User Displays(Books currently borrowed, Account Debt, Available Books/CDs/DVDs, Recommended Books/CDs/DVDs)
+ >      * User Displays (Books currently borrowed, Account Debt, Available Books/CDs/DVDs, Recommended Books/CDs/DVDs)
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem
+  >   * Design 1: Composite Pattern
+ >      * We picked the Composite Pattern for its simplicity and its ability to treat primitives and composites uniformly.
+We intend to use it to implement items in our library like Books, DVDs, and CDs that have genres / sub-genres.
+The problem we anticipate in the project is in both adding more items / collections of items to the library and in searching through them to create user recommendations.
+The composite pattern will allow us to use a single interface to easily add more primitives and composites to the libary and then search through the tree of items for our various reasons.
+ >   * Design 2: \<INSERT\>
+ >      * ...
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II